What are the Requirements for Baptism?

 When will we receive the baptism certificate?

-After the baptism, we will present you with a baptism certificate with the parents’ names.
-If your child ever needs a copy of their baptism certificate later, perhaps for school registration or for marriage, you can contact the parish office.
+After the baptism, we will present you with a baptism certificate with all details of the baptism, (Names of child, Parents, Godparents, Date, and deacon or father name.)
+If your child ever needs a copy of their baptism certificate later for other sacraments; perhaps for school registration or for marriage, you can contact the parish office if the child is under 18.

 Is there a fee?